International Development and Humanitarian Assistance Civil Society Partnership Policy

 Cooperation can reduce poverty, support strengthened governance, advance democracy, foster gender equality, promote sustainable development, and alleviate suffering.
 DFATD’s civil society partners are essential actors in helping advance Canadian humanitarian and development priorities.
 Guided by the applicable principles of its engagement, DFATD will work with CSOs in collaboration with developing country governments, multilateral organizations, the private sector, and other donors to pursue the following objectives:

 1. Augment the Voice of Poor and Marginalized People, Including Women and Girls: For policies, strategies and services to be effective, the perspectives of poor and marginalized people in developing countries need to be sought and taken into account.
-The views of marginalized populations such as women, children, seniors, the disabled, refugees, and internally displaced people, as well as indigenous, religious, ethnic, indigenous, and sexual minorities, are particularly germane.
+The views of marginalized populations such as women, children, seniors, the disabled, refugees, and internally displaced people, as well as indigenous, religious, ethnic, and sexual minorities, are particularly germane.
 Civil society provides a vehicle for the voices of the poor and vulnerable to be heard by their governments, and for people to hold their leaders to account.

 Aligned with the ODAAA legislative requirement to take into account the perspectives of the poor, DFATD will work with Canadian CSOs and other development actors, through civil society programming support and capacity-building measures, to strengthen civil society in developing countries and empower citizens to participate in and assume ownership of their development and stand up for their human rights.